hagarfisher/simple-chatter/README.md

 # simple-chatter
-A simple chat interface using React as frontend and Rust as backend, utilizing some LLM abilities maybe.
+A simple chat interface using React as frontend and Go as backend.